Who is eligible for matching scholarships?

-- They must direct their funds to full-time undergraduate students not enrolled in the School of Adult Learning.
+- They must direct their funds to full-time undergraduate students not enrolled in the Department of Adult Studies.

 - The scholarship recipients must maintain satisfactory academic progress.

-Are students eligible for a matching scholarship every year?
+Are students eligible for a matching church scholarship every year?

 Is there a limit on the scholarship amount given by a church to a student?

 No. A church may give any amount to a full-time undergraduate student.
-However, the university will match a maximum of $1,500 per student per year or $750 per semester.
+However, the university will match a maximum of $750 per semester or $1,500 per student per year.
 This rule applies even though a student may receive funds from more than one source.

 Who determines how much to award and to which student?

 The local church committee recommends the recipient and the amount of the award.
-Committees must submit a Student Award Form to the Matching Church Scholarship Office by March 1 each year.
-Churches should equally divide available funds among their eligible students enrolled at Anderson University.
+Committees are encouraged to submit an Annual Student Award Form to the Matching Church Scholarship Office by April 1 each year.
+Churches are encouraged to equally divide available funds among their eligible students enrolled at Anderson University.